leovandriel/Yggdrasil/README.md

     ruby lookup.rb 52 5

-The included world geo data is of low accuracy.
-If you're looking for more details, then use the `world-12.ygg` file located in the `Demo` folder.
+The included countries geo data is of low accuracy.
+If you're looking for more details, then use the `countries-12.ygg` file located in the `Demo` folder.
 This tree was generated using a 11 MB GeoJSON file.
 The tree has a maximum depth of 12, minimum 10 and subsample 2.
 It took about 4 hours of scanning on a 2 GHz Core i7 and resulted in a 130 MB cache file.
 The result is 630 KB, or 100 KB gzipped, with an accuracy of 10 km around the equator (40,000 / 2^12).

 Geodata
 -------
-The `YGGeoJsonLabeler` class relies on the file `world.json`, which is included in this project.
+The `YGGeoJsonLabeler` class can be used with the file `countries.json`, which is included in this project.
 This file contains [GeoJSON](http://www.geojson.org/geojson-spec.html) data that was downloaded from [github.com/johan/world.geo.json](https://github.com/johan/world.geo.json).

 More geo data can be found here: